Human Resource Functions

 - If the employee is not satisfied with the answer, he/she can approach a grievance committee which shall evaluate the case and make its recommendation to management within seven days.

-- If the committee fails to make a decision within the stipulated time or the employee is not satisfied with the decision, he/she can make an appeal for revision the management.
+- If the committee fails to make a decision within the stipulated time or the employee is not satisfied with the decision, he/she can make an appeal for revision by the management.

-- If employee is not satisfied with management decision, the management, together with union nay refer the grievance to voluntary arbitration within a week of the receipt of management decision the aggrieved employee.
+- If employee is not satisfied with management decision, the management, together with union nay refer the grievance to voluntary arbitration within a week of the receipt of management decision by the aggrieved employee.